Chrinkus/advent-of-code/2022/README.md

 Counting characters and detecting matches is fun in C, I'm not looking forward to doing this in Rust.
 Maybe I'll learn something.

 Part 2 brought up another 3-way comparison situation.
 Interesting, seems to be a sub-theme this year..
 I thought of sorting before comparing but in the end I started flipping zeroes in an array and checking counts for repeats.
 The 'a' = 1 instead of 0 initially seemed like it could be an annoyance but instead I extended the count buffer by one and ignored the first element.

+### Day 4 - Camp Cleanup

+This was a line collision problem.
+We're tasked to count when one line contains another and when two lines overlap in any way.
+Nice and short.

+No library needed today!
+Though maybe I should have some 1D, 2D and 3D collision detection ready in my bag of tricks..